browserengineering/book/book/scripts.md

 `dukpy` library for executing JavaScript.

 [DukPy](https://github.com/amol-/dukpy)\index{DukPy} wraps a
 JavaScript interpreter called [Duktape](https://duktape.org).
-The mos famous JavaScript interpreters are those used in browsers:
+The most famous JavaScript interpreters are those used in browsers:
 TraceMonkey (Firefox), JavaScriptCore (Safari), and V8 (Chrome).
 Unlike those implementations, which are extremely fast but also extremely complex,